facebook/Rapid/COUNTRY_REQUESTS.md

 ## Map With AI Country Requests

-This page tracks country requests for RapiD support from the OSM community.
+This page tracks country requests for Rapid support from the OSM community.
 Crossed items correspond to countries that we have already rolled out.

-If you would like to get RapiD support for a new country, please [create an issue](https://github.com/facebook/RapiD/issues) in our repo.
+If you would like to get Rapid support for a new country, please [create an issue](https://github.com/facebook/RapiD/issues) in our repo.
 That will help us prioritize our rollout plan.
 Happy mapping!

 ### Countries Requested